knowrohit/sam2-dl/README.md

 ``unzip btcv.zip``

-again, put it in the `data` folder. organization matters here.
+again, put it in the `data` folder. organization matters here. actually its part of the data dir itself, make sure when you run the train3d run command you map the check perfeclty, you can use ls -la to check all.

 **step 2:** train on 3d data: